 3. Reduce the Effects of Aging on the Skin

 Perhaps most noticeably, free radicals speed up the aging process when it comes to the appearance and health of your skin.
-Antioxidants may help combat this damage, especially from eating sources high in vitamin C, beta-carotene and other antioxidants.
+Using antioxidants for skin may help combat this damage, especially from eating sources high in vitamin C, beta-carotene and other antioxidants.

 4. Help Prevent Stroke and Heart Disease